David North (socialist): Workers League

-Investigation into Trotsky's Murder
+Investigation into Trotsky's murder

 North helped lead the investigation initiated by the International Committee into the circumstances surrounding the assassination of Leon Trotsky in 1940 and the extensive infiltration of the Fourth International by agents of both the Soviet secret police and the US Federal Bureau of Investigation.

+Split with the WRP

 In 1982, North informed the Workers Revolutionary Party (WRP), the British section of the ICFI and close collaborator of the Workers League, of his differences with the theoretical methods and politics of the organization.
 North's 1982 and 1984 documents were distributed throughout the ICFI and to the WRP membership during the crisis that erupted in the WRP in August 1985.
 While a majority of the ICFI accepted North's criticisms, as well as a section of the WRP membership, the WRP rejected the political authority of the ICFI over its national organization and broke from the International Committee in February 1986.
-North opposed the restoration of capitalism in the Soviet Union.
+North opposed what he saw as the restoration of capitalism in the Soviet Union.

+In the course of his polemics against former leaders of the WRP, North wrote on the history of the Fourth International.
+In response to Michael Banda's denunciation of the Fourth International since its inception, he wrote The Heritage We Defend which reviewed the history of Trotskyism through 1986.